yogeshbdeshpande/c2pa-attestation/attestation-design.md

 *Figure X. Cryptographic dependencies for an Asset, Claim, Attestation and Claim, Signature.
 An arrow pointing from A to B means that B cryptographically depends on A, so A is integrity protected.*

 ### What is Attested?
-Claim Signatures are calculated over the serialization of a claim, and the claim itself is cryptographically linked to assertions.
-Two types of assertion are important here: assertions that contain metadata, and assertions that bind a claim to an asset with a hash or hashes of an asset or asset fragment.
-By signing the Claim, the Claim Creator vouches for both the asset and the metadata.
+Claim Signatures are calculated over the serialization of a claim, and the claim itself is cryptographically linked to its embedded assertions.
+Two types of assertion are important here: assertions that contain metadata, and assertions that bind a Claim to an Asset with a hash or hashes of an asset or asset fragment.
+By signing the Claim, the Claim Creator vouches for both the asset (via the binding assertion) and the metadata.

-We desire similar bindings for the implicit attestation signature: Most or all scenarios benefit from binding to the asset (e.g., for the Trusted Camera Application, *“this image was captured by this program running on this device.”*)  Some scenarios will benefit from binding to assertions (e.g., for a Trusted Camera Application *“the GPS coordinates obtained from the radio when this image was captured”* or for the ML scenario, *“the following objects were recognized in the image.”*)  However, note that attestation will *not* improve trust for all types of assertion data: for example, user-input is hearsay as far as the attesting application is concerned.
+We desire similar bindings for the explicit attestation signature.
+Most or all scenarios benefit from binding to the asset (e.g., for the Trusted Camera Application, *“this image was captured by this program running on this device.”*)  Some scenarios will benefit from binding to assertions (e.g., for a Trusted Camera Application *“the GPS coordinates obtained from the radio when this image was captured”* or for the ML scenario, *“the following objects were recognized in the image.”*)  However, note that attestation will *not* improve trust for all types of assertion data: for example, user-input is hearsay as far as the attesting application is concerned.

 The approach we have taken is that the attestation is over the serialization of the entire Claim – i.e., the same data structure that the Claim Generator signs (with one exception, which we describe below.)
-As noted above, not all assertions/metadata gain security benefit from attestation, but signing all assertions provides the most flexibility for future scenarios.
-For future advanced use cases, we define a field that an attestation generator can use to indicate which assertions are “attested.”
+As noted above, not all assertions/metadata gain security benefit from the attestation, but signing all assertions provides the most flexibility for future scenarios.
+For future advanced use cases, we define a field that an attestation generator can use to indicate which assertions are meaninfully “attested.”
 However, the use and interpretation of this field is beyond the current scope of C2PA.

 ### Embedding an Explicit Attestation in a Manifest
 Explicit attestations are similar to Claim Signatures and could be encoded in a manifest similarly.
 However, we also have the additional security requirement noted earlier: i.e., that the Claim Signer should also sign the attestation result.